jbock-java/zerobuilder/README.md

   }
 ````

 This will generate a class called `DooBuilders` in the same package.

+* The static method `DooBuilders.dooBuilder()` returns the builder.
+* The static method `DooBuilders.dooUpdater(Doo doo)` returns the updater.

 ### Maven note